About the Program

 Undergraduate - Certificate in Art Education

 The undergraduate Art Education program at UF is designed for students who plan to teach art in public schools, or a variety of other settings.
 Students who wish to pursue a bachelor’s degree focusing on art education should pursue our BA in Art with the Undergraduate Certificate in Art Education.
-This certificate option allows for more flexibility in the student’s undergraduate studies, while still preparing students to be eligible for certification as K-12 Art Teachers in Florida and all other NCATE states.
+This certificate option allows for more flexibility in the student’s undergraduate studies, while still preparing students to be eligible for certification as K-12 Art Teachers in Florida.

 The certificate program is also available to students pursuing a BFA in Art.
 As admission to the certificate program does not require the student to be enrolled in an art major specifically, it may be possible to gain admission to the program even as a major outside of art.
 However, this certificate is best suited for students enrolled in a BA or BFA degree program in the visual arts, design, or art history.
 Interested students must meet with the School of Art and Art History undergraduate advisor for more information, course planning, and to obtain provisional approval prior to enrolling in certificate coursework.